syncfusion-content/mobilejavascript-docs/MobileJS/Dialog/Getting-Started.md

 There are four types of Dialog modes namely alert, confirm, normal and full view Dialogs.
 The default Dialog mode is alert.
 In this scenario, an error message or alert message is displayed when invalid details are entered.
 Alert Dialog contains title, content and one button.

-To render a Dialog, you can set data-role attribute of a &lt;div&gt; element to ejmdialog and inner &lt;div&gt; element is considered as the content of the Dialog.
+To render a Dialog, you can set data-role attribute of a <div> element to ejmdialog and inner <div> element is considered as the content of the Dialog.
 You can use data-ej-title attribute with the desired title to set Dialog title.
 In this case you can set it as Invalid email address.
 To set caption for Dialog button you can use data-ej-leftbuttoncaption attribute with the desired caption.
 In this application, set the caption as OK.

 {% highlight html %}